Gladw311/My-Portfolio/README.md

 # My-Portfolio
 A simple portfolio that uses HTML,CSS and js to better represent what I have done as a coder.

-## 🛠️ Projects Highlighted
+# 🛠️ Projects Highlighted

-- Resource Centre Website – Facility booking system.
-- KoboCollect Form – Deployed research survey.
 - Git & GitHub Practice – Version control workflows.
 - Web Development Projects – HTML5/CSS3 layouts and forms.
 - Python Basics – Input handling and file operations.
 - SQL Queries – Data retrieval from relational databases.
 - Programming Concepts – List operations, logic, and error handling.

-## 📬 Contact
+# 📬 Contact

 Feel free to connect with me: